 It is easy to make your own chipotle peppers with the jalapenos in your garden!
-Chipotle peppers are smoked and dried and indispensible in many Mexican dishes!
+They are smoked and dried and indispensable in many Mexican dishes!

 What are chipotle peppers?

 Did you know that chipotles are not a type of pepper that you can grow or buy fresh?
 They are a ripe jalapeno pepper that is smoked and dried.